Skip to main content

 About the author

 Christopher Smith is president of American Graphics Institute.
 He is the co-author of Adobe Creative Cloud for Dummies and more than 10 other books on design and digital publishing.
-He also served as publisher and editor of the Digital Classroom book series, which has sold more than one million books.
+He served as publisher and editor of the Digital Classroom book series, which has sold more than one million books on topics relating to InDesign, Photoshop, Illustrator, After Effects, Premiere Pro and other Creative Cloud apps.
 At American Graphics Institute, he provides strategic technology consulting to marketing professionals, publishers designers, and large technology companies including Google, Apple, Microsoft, and HP.
 An expert on web analytics and digital marketing, he also delivers Google Analytics classes along with workshops on digital marketing topics.
-Christopher did his undergraduate studies the at the University of Minnesota, and then worked for Quark, Inc. prior to joining American Graphics Institute where he has worked for 20 years.
+Christopher did his undergraduate studies the at the University of Minnesota, and then worked for Quark, Inc. prior to joining American Graphics Institute where he has worked for more than 20 years.

 Footer